kcd83/Quickstart-Docker-tutorial/README.md

     ls -la
     exit

 This will pull the alpine image if you don't already have it.
-This is a minimal image commonly used because of its small size (try listing images again).
-It does not contain bash which is why we use the simpler bourne shell (`sh`).
+This is a minimal image commonly used because of its small size (try listing images again to see the size).
+It does not contain `bash` which is why we use the simpler _bourne shell_ (`sh`).

+Running a container interactively is normally useful for debugging images as you build them or to run command line tools.

 ## Building and modifying a container

+To run a customised container it is normal practice to build your own image even for the smallest change.
+Let's explore editing files and packages inside an existing container before seeing how easy it is to build an image from a `Dockerfile`.

-Editing file and packages inside seems like a good idea, try appending a message to the default webpage of nginx to be visible at: http://localhost:9000
+Try editing a file by appending a message to the default webpage of nginx to be visible at: http://localhost:9000

     docker container exec -i -t myweb bash cd /usr/share/nginx/html